Akil Baddoo Player Props: Tigers vs. Guardians

 Guardians Pitching Rankings

-- The Guardians have the 12th-ranked team ERA among all league pitching staffs (4.16).
+- The Guardians' 4.02 team ERA ranks 11th across all league pitching staffs.

-- Guardians pitchers combine to surrender the seventh-fewest home runs in baseball (14 total, 0.9 per game).
+- Guardians pitchers combine to allow the eighth-fewest home runs in baseball (16 total, 0.9 per game).

-- Gaddis gets the start for the Guardians, his fourth of the season.
-He is 0-1 with an 8.53 ERA and 11 strikeouts in 12 2/3 innings pitched.
+- Quantrill makes the start for the Guardians, his fourth of the season.
+He is 0-1 with a 5.74 ERA and nine strikeouts in 15 2/3 innings pitched.

-- In his last time out on Tuesday, the right-hander threw three innings against the New York Yankees, allowing eight earned runs while surrendering eight hits.
+- In his last appearance on Friday, the right-hander went six innings against the Washington Nationals, allowing three earned runs while surrendering six hits.

-- The 25-year-old has amassed an ERA of 8.53, with 7.8 strikeouts per nine innings, in three games this season.
-Opponents are batting .275 against him.
+- In three games this season, the 28-year-old has put up an ERA of 5.74, with 5.2 strikeouts per nine innings.
+Opponents are batting .300 against him.

 © 2023 Data Skrive.
 All rights reserved.